followmyutopia/devextreme-documentation/api-reference/30 Data Layer/ODataStore/1 Configuration/url.md

 ===========================================================================

 <!--shortDescription-->
-Specifies a URL to an OData entity collection.
+Specifies the URL of an OData entity collection.
 <!--/shortDescription-->

 <!--fullDescription-->